ayoosh226/Ecommerce-Data-Analysis/README.md

-# Ecommerce-Data-Analysis
-Data cleaning pipeline for Flipkart smartphone dataset using Pandas &amp; Regex, prepared for BI dashboards

-# Flipkart Smartphone Data Cleaning & Analysis
+📊 Ecommerce Smartphone Data Cleaning & Analysis

-This project demonstrates how I clean and preprocess messy e-commerce smartphone data using Python (Pandas, Regex) and prepare it for analysis and visualization.
+This project demonstrates how to clean and preprocess messy e-commerce smartphone data from Flipkart using Python (Pandas, Regex) and prepare it for analysis and visualization — ideal for building BI dashboards or analytical reports.

-## 🚀 What’s inside
+🚀 What’s Inside

-- Data cleaning pipeline (brand, model, OS, processor, price).
+🧹 End-to-end data cleaning pipeline for smartphone listings (brand, model, OS, processor, price, etc.).

-- Regex-based extraction for structured info.
+🔍 Regex-based extraction of structured fields from unstructured text.

-- Handling typos and inconsistent formats.
+🛠️ Handling of typos, inconsistent formats, and missing values.

-- Final dataset ready for Power BI / visualization.
+📊 Final cleaned dataset ready for Power BI or other visualization tools.

-## 📂 Repository Structure
+📂 Repository Structure

-- `Flipcart_new.ipynb` → main Jupyter notebook with all steps.
-- `data/` → (sample data or instructions to download).
-- `README.md` → this file.
+Flipcart_new.ipynb – Main Jupyter notebook with the complete data cleaning and preprocessing workflow.

+code.ipynb – Additional notebook for testing, experimentation, or alternative approaches.

+output.csv – Final cleaned dataset exported from the pipeline, ready for analysis/BI dashboards.

+smartphones - smartphones.c – Experimental script (C language) related to smartphone data (optional component).

+README.md – This documentation file.

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- Python (Pandas, Regex, Numpy)
+Python (Pandas, Regex, NumPy)

-- Google Colab
+Jupyter / Google Colab

-## 🎯 Learning Goals
-- Practice real-world messy data cleaning.
-- Build a pipeline that can be extended into analysis/BI dashboards.
-- Showcase skills for Data Analyst / BI Developer roles.